 What Is Nocturia?

 night to urinate, you may be suffering from excessive urination at night.
 As

 Causes of nocturia range from lifestyle

-A variety of medical conditions causes nocturia.
-These include:
+A variety of medical conditions can cause

 - bladder prolapse